stts-se/translit/README.md

 # translit

-A library of utilities for transliterating non-Latin scripts into Latin (and reverse, where applicable).
+A collection of utilities for transliterating non-Latin scripts into Latin (and reverse, where applicable).

+They are not synched in default behaviour, but that might happen

 ## Arabic Buckwalter